Kalanag (magician): Time of National Socialism

 After the Anschluss of Austria, Schreiber extended his influence to there.
 Schreiber became director of the Bavaria Film in Munich, produced public speeches by Adolf Hitler and in 1939 was a guest at the Berghof am Obersalzberg.
 Schreiber fostered friendship with Hitler's personal adjutant, SS Gruppenführer Julius Schaub, who sponsored magical events.
-For magicians, uncommonly disliked the public education about fraudulent tricks of spiritualists and threatened traitors even openly with the Gestapo.
-This attitude may be related to Schreiber's friendship with the Berlin police chief and occultist Wolf-Heinrich Graf von Helldorff, who had once considered the tricky imposter Erik Jan Hanussen to be a real magician.
-Schreiber propagated the illusion "Simsalabim" as his creation, which historians ascribe to the Danish-American magician Dante.
+This would later lead to the magicians controversy.